HL7/smart-app-launch/input/pages/brands.md

 {
   "resourceType": "Endpoint",
   "id": "goodhealth-r4",
-  // FHIR Base URL for the Patient Access Endpoint "address": "https://fhir.goodhealth.example.org/r4",
+  // FHIR Base URL for the User Access Endpoint "address": "https://fhir.goodhealth.example.org/r4",
   // Any valid status is allowed, but publishers should consider filtering
   // their published list to only include active endpoints.
   "status": "active",
-  // Name for the Patient Access Endpoint.
+  // Name for the User Access Endpoint.
 This value may contain
   // technical details like FHIR API Version designations, so apps should prefer
-  // displaying the `Organization.name` from an associated PatientAccessBrand,
+  // displaying the `Organization.name` from an associated UserAccessBrand,
   // rather than displaying this value to users.
   "name": "FHIR R4 Endpoint for GoodHealth",
   // Fixed value indicating FHIR API Endpoint